2018 United States House of Representatives elections in New Jersey: Polling

+Predictions

 Results

+The close result required a recount, with Kim ultimately winning by 3,973 votes.

 District 4

 The 4th district is based in Central Jersey and includes parts of Mercer, Monmouth and Ocean counties.
-The incumbent is Republican Chris Smith, who has represented the district since 1981.
-He was re-elected to a nineteenth term with 64% of the vote in 2016.
-Smith's 55% showing in 2018 was his lowest since 1982 when he earned 53%.
+Incumbent Republican Chris Smith, who had represented the district since 1981, ran for re-election.
+He was re-elected with 64% of the vote in 2016.
+The district had a PVI of R+8.